 This paper differs from others in at least several ways.
 First, it models age and educational differences between spouses, whereas others do not.
-Second, it is based on exogenous biological constraints whereas others (Chiappori, Iyigun and Weiss, 2008, 2010) rely on higher female rates of return (a debatable assumption)3 and a technology where women are more productive in the home than men (an unverified assumption).
-Third, it makes use of a natural experiment based on China's one-child policy.4 In addition, our results reinforce important work on the demographic transition by Soares and Falcão (2008) by getting at the underlying biological mechanism which motivates the demographic transition causing the sexual division of labor.
+Second, it is based on exogenous biological constraints whereas others (Chiappori, Iyigun and Weiss, 2008, 2010) rely on higher female rates of return to schooling (a debatable assumption) and a technology where women are more productive in the home than men (an unverified assumption).
+Third, it makes use of a natural experiment based on

-3 For example, see Devereux and Hart (2008), DiPrete and Buchmann, 2006; and Munich, Svejnar, and Terrell, 2005).
+&lt;sup>3 For example, see Devereux and Hart (2008), DiPrete and Buchmann, 2006; Munich, Svejnar, and Terrell, 2005); and Hubbard (2011).